EXPERT ECOLOGICAL SERVICES FROM PROFESSIONAL SURVEY CONSULTANTS

 Ecology Services Brochure (PDF)

-+ What is a Preliminary Ecological Appraisal?
++ What is a Preliminary Ecological Appraisal (PEA)?

-An ecological desk study
+• An ecological desk study

-An extended ecology Phase 1 habitat survey
+• An extended Phase 1 habitat survey

-A detailed protected species assessment
+• A protected species assessment

 + Protected Species Surveys

-The requirements for protected species surveys will generally be identified following the Preliminary Ecological Appraisal (PEA, also known as a Phase 1 Survey, Walkover or Baseline Survey) Protected species surveys are a legal requirement if initial surveys suggest that any of the species listed in Article 12 of The Conservation of Habitats and Species Regulations (Habitats Regulations) 2010 (as amended), or The Wildlife and Countryside Act 1981 (as amended), are present on a development site.
+Protected species surveys are often required if the Preliminary Ecological Appraisal (PEA) suggests that any of the species listed in Article 12 of The Conservation of Habitats and Species Regulations 2010 or The Wildlife and Countryside Act 1981 are present on a development site.
+These surveys are a material consideration during the planning process and must be submitted alongside the planning application if protected species are present.

 THE ECOLOGY SURVEY SEASON